ogazboiz/-stacks/tic-tac-toe/README.md

-# 🎮 Blockchain Tic-Tac-Toe
+# Blockchain Tic-Tac-Toe

-A decentralized tic-tac-toe game built on the Stacks blockchain with betting mechanics and secure gameplay.
+A decentralized tic-tac-toe game built on the Stacks blockchain.
+Includes betting mechanics and secure gameplay.

-## 📋 Overview
+## Overview

 The Blockchain Tic-Tac-Toe game allows players to create and join games with STX betting.
-Players can bet STX tokens, and the winner takes the entire pot.
-The game is fully decentralized and runs entirely on the blockchain.
+Players bet STX tokens, and the winner takes the entire pot.
+The game runs entirely on the blockchain.

-## ✨ Features
+## Features

-- **Multiplayer Gaming**: Create and join games with other players
+- Multiplayer Gaming: Create and join games with other players
-- **STX Betting**: Bet STX tokens on game outcomes
+- STX Betting: Bet STX tokens on game outcomes
-- **Secure Gameplay**: All moves and outcomes are recorded on-chain
+- Secure Gameplay: All moves and outcomes are recorded on-chain
-- **Winner Determination**: Automatic winner detection and payout
+- Winner Determination: Automatic winner detection and payout
-- **Game History**: Track all games and outcomes
+- Game History: Track all games and outcomes
-- **Fair Play**: Tamper-proof game logic
+- Fair Play: Tamper-proof game logic

-## 🏗️ Architecture
+## Architecture

 ### Smart Contract

-- **`tic-tac-toe.clar`**: Main game contract with core functionality
+- tic-tac-toe.clar: Main game contract with core functionality

 ### Key Functions

-- `create-game`: Create a new game with betting
+- create-game: Create a new game with betting
-- `join-game`: Join an existing game
+- join-game: Join an existing game
-- `make-move`: Make a move in the game
+- make-move: Make a move in the game
-- `get-game-info`: Query game information
+- get-game-info: Query game information
-- `get-game-board`: Get current game board state
+- get-game-board: Get current game board state

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites